Sewage Ejector Pump Problems: Signs, Solutions & Repair Costs

 What should I never flush into an ejector pump system?

 Ejector pumps are not designed to handle anything other than human waste and toilet paper.
 Never flush baby wipes (even "flushable" varieties), paper towels, cotton swabs, dental floss, feminine hygiene products, cat litter, or grease.
-These items cause clogs, damage the impeller, and can lead to complete pump failure.
-The same rule applies to laundry — use a lint trap on your washing machine discharge hose to keep fibers out of the basin.
+In fact, 2026 service data indicates that impeller wear and clogging together account for roughly 32% of all sewage pump failures, the single largest failure category.
+The same rule applies to laundry, so use a lint trap on your washing machine discharge hose to keep fibers out of the basin.

 Does homeowner's insurance cover ejector pump failure?

-Most standard homeowner's insurance policies do NOT cover ejector pump failure or the resulting sewage backup damage unless you've specifically added a "sewer backup" or "water backup" endorsement to your policy.
-This endorsement typically costs $50–$250 per year and covers cleanup and damage repair caused by backed-up sewage.
-Given that a sewage backup cleanup can cost $3,000–$10,000+, this add-on is well worth considering for any home with basement plumbing.
+Most standard homeowner's insurance policies in 2026 do NOT cover ejector pump failure or the resulting sewage backup damage unless you've specifically added a "water backup," "sewer backup," or "sump pump overflow" endorsement to your policy.
+This endorsement typically costs $50-$250 per year and provides $5,000-$25,000 in coverage for cleanup and damage repair (drywall, flooring, personal property) caused by backed-up sewage, but generally will not pay to replace the failed pump itself.
+Given that a sewage backup cleanup can cost $3,000-$10,000+, this add-on is well worth considering for any home with basement plumbing.